madnuttah/unbound-docker/README.md

 However, even though the image is intended to run a "hyperlocal" setup, it does not necessarily mean that it has to be used that way.
 You are absolutely free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements, especially if you'd rather like to use an upstream DNS server which provides [DoT](https://en.wikipedia.org/wiki/DNS_over_TLS) or [DoH](https://en.wikipedia.org/wiki/DNS_over_HTTPS) features instead of using the "hyperlocal" feature.

-To provide always the latest versions, the following software components are self compiled in the build process using separated workflows and are not just installed:
+To provide always the latest stable versions, the following software components are self compiled in the build process using separated workflows and are not just installed:

 - [`Unbound`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-unbound.yaml)
 - [`Libevent`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-libevent-buildenv.yaml)
 - [`OpenSSL`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-openssl-buildenv.yaml)

-**The image is completely built online via a [GitHub Action](https://github.com/features/actions) with [hardened runners by StepSecurity](https://github.com/step-security/harden-runner) and _not_ locally on my systems.
+**The image is completely built online via [GitHub Actions](https://github.com/features/actions) with [hardened runners by StepSecurity](https://github.com/step-security/harden-runner) and _not_ locally on my systems.
 All components as well as the Internic files (root.hints and root.zone) are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**

 **Unbound itself is compiled from source with hardening security features such as [PIE](https://en.wikipedia.org/wiki/Position-independent_code) (Position Independent Executables), which randomizes the application's position in memory which makes attacks more difficult and [RELRO](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) (Relocation Read-Only) which also can mitigate exploitations by preventing memory corruption.**